6 Most dangerous children's online games, apps and smart toys you must avoid

 Our kids live in a digital world and while being exposed to this is inevitable, it also puts them at the risk of being exposed to dangerous online games and toys.

 It’s difficult to completely avoid exposing your little ones to screen time, or to shield them from all these fancy new gadgets — and you must also admit that sometimes it is sort of a life-saver for you after a long day and you just need a few minutes to yourself!

 But are all these online games, apps and smart toys for children and youths really all that innocent?

-Here's a list of the top six dangerous children's games and toys you should definitely be crossing off the list and keeping far away from your precious kids!
+Here’s a list of the top six dangerous online games and toys for kids you should definitely be crossing off the list and keeping far away from your precious kids!

 What is it?: This online gaming platform is popular with kids, teens and even adults, which allows users to interact with one another in this virtual world, play games and also engage in role play.

 The dangers to your child: The game’s chat feature allows online predators such as paedophiles to communicate with your child and send him sexually explicit messages.

 When Iain Morrison decided to play this game which was popular with his two young sons, he was shocked to discover that there were adults who were complete strangers sending him messages online.